blaze-project/blaze-project.github.io/docs/documents/getting-started.md

 title: Getting-Started
 ---

-# Getting Started with Blaze for Apache Spark
+# Getting Started with Auron for Apache Spark

 ## Build from source

-To build Blaze, please follow the steps below:
+To build Auron, please follow the steps below:

 1. Install Rust